 To prepare it, you will only need a cocotte , so it is also practical: you will not dirty the kitchen at all and you will have it ready in no time.

-Cooked beans recipe in a cocotte
+Cooked beans in cocotte recipe

 Ingredients